AGHG46087/TFTTestDriver/README.md

 `strcpy_P()` states the string will come from Flashmemory and copy it into SRAM space.
 Once it is in SRAM sapce we can maniputate it all we want. 😀

-## To get this up and running - here it folks
+## To get this up and running - here it is folks:
 Download trhe repot and compile the module place on your Arduino and let er rip.